rodrigogaraujo/manager-products/README.md

-1 - yarn global add localtunnel
+Step by step to run the project

-2 - execute yarn or npm i
+1 - execute "yarn global add localtunnel"

-3 - yarn db
+2 - execute "yarn" or "npm i"

-4 - yarn tunnel
+3 - first run "yarn db"

-5 - create a file called .env based on .env.example
+4 - second step "yarn tunnel"

-6 - get the url in terminal after execute the second step and put at .env in the constant API_URL_BASE
+5 - create a file called ".env" based on ".env.example" 6 - get the url in terminal after execute the "second step" and put at ".env" in one constant called "API_URL_BASE"

 7 - expo start